- The Department Today

 Ph.D., Yale University

-Sarah Song is a political theorist with a special interest in democratic theory and issues of citizenship, migration, culture, religion, gender, and race.
-She teaches courses in contemporary political philosophy, feminist theory, and the history of American political thought.
+Sarah Song is a political theorist with a special interest in democratic theory and issues of citizenship and migration.
+She teaches courses in political and legal philosophy, feminist theory, and the history of American political thought.

-Her first book, Justice, Gender, and the Politics of Multiculturalism (Cambridge University Press, 2007), analyzes theories of group rights for religious and cultural minorities and their intersection with women's rights through a range of case studies in American law and politics.
+Her first book, Justice, Gender, and the Politics of Multiculturalism (Cambridge University Press, 2007), explores the challenges of religious and cultural diversity, focusing on tensions between multiculturalism and women's rights.
 The book was awarded the 2008 Ralph Bunche Award by the American Political Science Association.

-Born in South Korea, Song immigrated to the U.S. when she was six and attended K-12 public schools in Missouri, Illinois, and New Hampshire.
+Born in South Korea, Song immigrated to the U.S. at the age of six and attended K-12 public schools in Missouri, Illinois, and New Hampshire.
 She received a B.A. from Harvard College, an M.Phil from Oxford, and a Ph.D. from Yale.
 Prior to coming to Berkeley, she was Assistant Professor of Political Science and Affiliated Faculty in Philosophy and Women's & Gender Studies at M.I.T.
 She has been awarded fellowships from the Woodrow Wilson National Fellowship Foundation and the American Academy of Arts and Sciences.

 She holds a joint appointment with the U.C.
-Berkeley School of Law and is currently serving as Director of the Kadish Center for Morality, Law, & Public Affairs, which together with the Political Science and Philosophy Departments sponsors a weekly workshop in moral, political, and legal theory.
+Berkeley School of Law and currently serves as director of the Kadish Center for Morality, Law, & Public Affairs, which together with the Political Science and Philosophy Departments sponsors a weekly workshop in moral, political, and legal theory.

 Justice, Gender, and the Politics of Multiculturalism, Cambridge, Cambridge University Press, 2007.